kanlanc/oracle/README.md

 ## Sessions & background runs

 Every non-preview run writes to `~/.oracle/sessions/<slug>` with usage, cost hints, and logs.
 Use `oracle status` to list sessions, `oracle session <id>` to replay, and `oracle status --clear --hours 168` to prune.
 Set `ORACLE_HOME_DIR` to relocate storage.
+Add `--render` (alias `--render-markdown`) when attaching to pretty-print the stored markdown if your terminal supports color; falls back to raw text otherwise.

 ## Testing